SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson VPC.md

 ### Base Unit

-This page provides the user with in-depth and detailed information concerning the Host Controller Cardpresent in the chassis.
+This page provides the user with in-depth and detailed information concerning the Host Controller Card present in the chassis.

 The page contains page buttons to view the following information: